-In the 15th century, the area of 36 streets was the embryo of present Hanoi’s Old quarter with narrow streets bearing evocative names (Silk St, Sugar St…).
+In the 15th century, the area of 36 streets was the embryo of present Hanoi’s Old Quarter with narrow streets bearing evocative names (Silk St, Sugar St…).
 The Dong Xuan market introduces you to tropical fruits, flowers, and handicrafts basketwork, ceramics, etc

-Old Quarter is common name of a long-standing urban area in Hanoi.
+Old Quarter is the common name of a long-standing urban area in Hanoi.
 Earlier, in the 15th century, it was called “Hanoi with 36 streets”.
 Each street is closely attached to a traditional product that is clearly shown through its name.
-For example, Hang Duong (Sugar Street) specializes in sugar, Hang Manh (Curtain Street) sells bamboo curtains, Hang Bac (Silver Street) offers silver jewelry and Dong Xuan market (adjoin Dong Xuan Street to the West) introduces tropical fruits, flowers, handicrafts…
+For example, Hang Duong (Sugar Street) specializes in sugar, Hang Manh (Curtain Street) sells bamboo curtains, Hang Bac (Silver Street) offers silver jewellery and Dong Xuan market (adjoin Dong Xuan Street to the West) introduces tropical fruits, flowers, handicrafts…

 2. Lake of the Restored Sword

 The name “Hoan Kiem” (mean restore sword) is originated from a legend about Emperor Le Thai To.
 It was said that after victory over the Chinese Ming invaders, on a nice day, while the emperor was boating on the lake, a golden turtle came up out of the water to take back the sacred sword that had been given to him before to save the homeland.